jamesandariese/rancher-catalogs/templates/nextcloud/README.md

 Alternatively, this may be configured to run on a single host utilizing scheduling rules.
 You may configure the scheduling rules after the stack is launched in the UI.

-### Load Balancer

-This is configured with a sample load balancer and no port forwards into the nginx container.
-This is because the nginx container will allow a large range of IPs to override the requestor IP which the load balancer takes care of.

-You may place a secondary load balancer in front of the container

 ## License

 Copyright (c) 2019 James Andariese